codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 have access to the Codefresh Web Interface.
 You could work in a company with 100 developers committing code in Git while only 2 people are actually logging in the Codefresh UI.

 **Q. Does Codefresh offer infrastructure for running builds?**
 A. Yes, the cloud version of Codefresh is fully [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service).
 You only need to open an account and all builds are running on our cloud.
-You can still use a [Codefresh runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/), but this is completely optional.
+You can still use a [Codefresh runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) to run builds on your own infrastructure, but this is completely optional.

 **Q. Does Codefresh offer infrastructure for test environments?**
 A. Yes, each Codefresh account has access to [preview environments]({{site.baseurl}}/docs/getting-started/on-demand-environments/) that are powered by Docker Swarm.
 You can also run [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) with Databases, Key-Value stores, message queues etc.